 Settling performance is specified directly or indirectly in terms of luminance errors.
 This is also true for measures regarding settling time or rise and fall times, as these measures depend on the definition of according luminance error bands.
 In order to be able to compare the results in a meaningful way across several conditions, like the different luminance step sizes, we need to transform the physical error measures or the underlying luminance measures into something more meaningful regarding visual perception – buzz word: Weber's law.

-Weber's law is often mentioned in the same vein with Fechner's law and Stevens' power law, ever so often disregarding that Weber's law is not just an earlier variant of the other two but – in a way – fundamentally different.
+Weber's law is often mentioned in the same breath with Fechner's law and Stevens' power-law, ever so often disregarding that Weber's law is not just an earlier variant of the other two but – in a way – fundamentally different.
 Weber's law is about discrimination thresholds or just noticeable differences, whereas Fechner's and Stevens' laws are about perceived stimulus magnitudes.
-Fechner inferred his law from Weber's law by assuming, and thereby adding a new aspect to it, that there is a direct and potentially causal link between the discrimination thresholds (local) and the perceived stimulus magnitudes on a large scale (global).
-This assumption might actually not be true, and this might possibly explain why Stevens' power law usually describes magnitude perception better than Fechner's law does.
+Fechner inferred his law from Weber's law by assuming, and thereby adding a new aspect to it, that there is a direct and potentially causal link between the discrimination thresholds and the perceived stimulus magnitudes on a large scale.
+This assumption might actually not be true, and this might possibly explain why Stevens' power-law usually describes magnitude perception better than Fechner's law.
 However, this does not necessarily invalidate also Weber's law just because Fechner's law is mathematically related to Weber's law and Stevens' law is not.
-It might just indicate that the assumption Fechner made about the link between thresholds and magnitude perception was not quite right.
+It might just indicate that the assumption Fechner made about the link between discrimination thresholds and magnitude perception was not quite right.

-Translated to the task of measuring settling performance, this means that if we wanted to pick gray levels with a perceptually equidistant spacing, we'd rather apply Stevens' power law to compute the according physical luminances.
+Translated to the task of measuring settling performance, this means that if we wanted to pick gray levels with a perceptually equidistant spacing, we'd rather apply Stevens' power-law when computing the according physical luminances.
 On the other hand, if we want to interpret luminance errors in a perceptually meaningful way, we'd rather apply Weber's law, as these errors are small and more related to discrimination thresholds rather than to magnitude percepts.

 As already mentioned, it is problematic to apply these laws to real-world scenarios, especially when dynamic stimuli come into play, which is the case here – otherwise we wouldn't need to care about settling times in the first place.
 Therefore, it does not make too much sense to stick to some complicated formulas pretending precision that is not really there, especially if these formulas require additional parameters like the black:white contrast or absolute luminance values.
 We better keep it simple.